A FAST SEO E-COMMERCE WEBSITE STRATEGY USING AFTERPAY

 Link building is part of the answer but not the light switch that we need.

-We have ~10 backslinks vs the ~5800 of chemistwarehouse.com.au.
-Obviously, we can’t compete head-on with total backlinks.
-Part of the solution is to build more backlinks of good quality and after this article, we have added 1 deep link vs the 33 deep links which chemistwarehouse.com.au has.
+Deep linking is part of the solution but as mentioned it will be hard to scale and after this article, we have added 1 deep link vs the 33 deep links which chemistwarehouse.com.au has.

 We updated our on page targeting,